anonymuse/talks/docker/2015-09-16-intro_to_docker.md

     Docker Root Dir: /mnt/sda1/var/lib/docker
 ```

-^ Here, we have ve passed the info command to the docker binary, which returns a
-list of any containers, any images (the building blocks Docker uses to build
-containers), the execution and storage drivers Docker is using, and its basic
+^ Here, we have ve passed the info command to the docker binary, which returns a list of any containers, any images (the building blocks Docker uses to build containers), the execution and storage drivers Docker is using, and its basic configuration.

-configuration.
-Docker has a client-server architecture.
-It has a single
+^ Docker has:
+Client-server architecture.
-binary, docker, that can act as both client and server.
-As a client, the docker
+Single binary, Docker, that can act as both client and server.

-binary passes requests to the Docker daemon (e.g., asking it to return in-
-formation about itself), and then processes those requests when they are
+^ As a client, the dockerbinary passes requests to the Docker daemon (e.g., asking it to return in- formation about itself), and then processes those requests when they are returned.
-returned.

 ---